sfioritto/planningforaliens-old/_posts/2014-01-08-sketching-with-css.md

 these, but people lie (usually to be nice).
 Instead, go read what they say on the sites where they hang out.
 The results will be more truthful.

-For me, the hardest part about the research phase was not getting distracted by product ideas.
-I was always tempted by articles or comments where people specifically asked for software, and then I'd start dreaming about how I'd make it, how much I'd charge, and how I'd market it.
-But the research phase is totally not the time to do that.

 I read hundreds, probably thousands, of articles and forum threads until I discovered some patterns.
 Here is
 [one example](http://www.sazzy.co.uk/2012/02/why-i-cant-design-in-the-browser/comment-page-1/)